AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 People and change leadership: Will your culture embrace transformation?

-1 (laggard): New AI initiatives are launched without a champion in senior leadership to drive momentum, while roles do not adapt to the new environment and its need for innovation and rapid iteration.
-There is a company-wide attitude that the implementation of AI sits purely with IT, rather than being a business-wide priority.
-Nobody owns the outcome or any project’s performance, making AI a hot potato in the organization.
+1 (laggard): New AI initiatives are launched without a champion in senior leadership to drive momentum, while roles have not adapted to the new environment that requires innovation and rapid iteration.
+There is a company-wide attitude that the deployment of AI is the responsibility of IT, rather than a business-wide priority.
+Nobody owns outcomes or is accountable for project performance, making AI a hot potato in the organization.

-3 (reformer): Internal sponsors are sometimes assigned to new launches, and many departments have discovered the role they play in fueling progress.
+3 (reformer): Internal sponsors are often assigned to new launches, and many departments have discovered the role they play in driving the initiative forward.
 Some roles have already adapted to the new AI-assisted planning environment.
 Yet the bigger picture of the transition is uneven.
-While there are AI-curious team members who participate in the ways that they can, others resist the change.
-Ownership of outcomes is clearer than it has been, but a question mark sits over accountability as well as organization-wide readiness.
+While there are AI-curious team members who engage where they can, others resist the change.
+Ownership of outcomes is clearer than it has been, but a question mark still sits over accountability, and there are lingering doubts about organization-wide readiness.

 5 (leader): Every function involved in AI initiatives in your business has a clearly defined area of ownership and accountability for outcomes.
-Initiatives never launch unless there is a confirmed senior leader with real skin in the game, personally accountable for AI performance and the promised ROI.
+Initiatives never launch unless there is a confirmed senior leader willing to put their name to it — personally accountable for AI performance and the promised ROI.
 Roles have been radically changed.
-Your planners no longer build forecasts, but manage exceptions, train AI models, and perform strategic analysis.
-KPIs have been revised, and your people are widely upskilled to match.
+Your planners no longer build forecasts.
+Instead, they manage exceptions, coach AI models, and analyze outcomes.
+KPIs have been revised and your people upskilled to match.

 Governance: Do you have the appropriate guardrails and procedures in place?

-1 (laggard): Your organization has no formal governance framework for AI initiatives.
+1 (laggard): Your organization doesn’t have a formal governance framework for AI initiatives.
 Decisions are made in the spur of the moment, untraceable and inconsistently applied.
 You have no established process for reviewing AI outputs or challenging system reasoning.
 Often, your teams launch AI capabilities on intuition alone.
-Trust in AI-generated recommendations is in short supply, with planners overriding the system or lobbying to drop it entirely.
+Trust in AI-generated recommendations is in short supply, with planners overriding the system or eventually lobbying to drop it entirely.

-3 (reformer): Although your organization has a governance framework, it’s applied haphazardly, allowing for knee-jerk reactions to anomalies or edge cases.
+3 (reformer): Your organization has a governance framework, but it’s applied haphazardly, leading to knee-jerk reactions when anomalies occur.
 Reviews of AI outputs are ad hoc, occurring only when something goes wrong rather than as part of a structured routine.
-KPIs are being tracked, but there is no consensus yet on how or when they should be acted on.
+KPIs are tracked, but there is no agreement yet on how or when they should be acted on.
 The degree of independence your AI systems are permitted to exercise was initially defined but has not been revisited much since.

-5 (leader): Your organization maintains systematic governance reviews that include reviewing outputs, continuous assessment of KPIs against pre-AI performance, and routing decisions that fall outside AI’s ability to make judgments to the right people.
-You are comfortable with AI systems being highly autonomous, as there are sufficient guardrails, and you know exactly how to rein it in if necessary.
-Every decision that AI makes is auditable, explainable, and reversible.
+5 (leader): Your organization maintains structured governance reviews that include reviewing outputs, regularly assessing KPIs against pre-AI performance, and routing decisions to humans when they fall outside AI’s ability to make judgments.
+You are comfortable with AI systems being highly autonomous, as there are sufficient guardrails, and you know exactly how to rein them in if necessary.
+Every decision made by AI is auditable, explainable, and reversible.
 Governance is not something that requires enforcement, but simply how innovation is done.

 The three most common failure patterns (and the companies doing things right)